greymd/teip/README.md

 Please verify manually by comparing the above hash value and one given by `Get-FileHash <FileName> -Algorithm SHA256` for secure installation.
 Also, using `teip` on Windows requires some technical knowledge.
 See [Wiki > Use on Windows](https://github.com/greymd/teip/wiki/Use-on-Windows).

-### On other UNIX or other architectures (i686, ARM, etc..)
+### On other UNIX or other architectures (i686, etc..)

-Pre-built binary for other architectures (i686, ARM, etc..) is not prepared for now.
+Pre-built binaries for other architectures (i686, etc..) are not prepared for now.
 Please build from source.

 ### From source